meet the cnx23 staff

 Ethan Wright

-An Indianapolis native, Ethan got his start as a performer with the Center Grove High School band and indoor percussion programs and has been an active member of the community ever since.
-After graduating, he went on to perform with Legacy Indoor Percussion, Matrix Open, Matrix World, and Pacific Crest Drum & Bugle Corps.
+An Indianapolis native, Ethan found his beginning as a performer with the Center Grove High School band and indoor percussion programs and has been a prolific educator of the Indianapolis community ever since.
+After graduating from Center Grove, Ethan performed with Legacy Indoor Percussion, Pacific Crest Drum & Bugle Corps, and Matrix.

-He currently resides in Indianapolis, IN where he works as a Software Engineer and UI/UX Designer while a full-time student studying Visual Communication.
+He currently resides in Indianapolis, IN with his cat Charlotte where he works as a Software Engineer and UI/UX Designer while studying full-time at Indiana University.
 You can also see him performing with the Indianapolis Colts Drumline.

-Ethan is excited to return to ConneXus for another great season.
+Ethan is excited to return to ConneXus for his third season in 2024.

 Dr. Alyssa Iwinski